harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 3. Complete the **Configure Run Tests Step** fields as follows:
    1. **Name**: Input a unique name for the step.
    2. **Description**: Input a description for the step.
    3. **Container Registry**: Select a container registry connector.
-Harness pulls the image to run build commands on from this container registry, for example, DockerHub.
+This is the container registry, such as DockerHub, where Harness pulls the image on which it runs build commands.
+This is optional for stages that use Harness Cloud build infrastructure.
    4. **Image**: The name of the Docker image to use for running the build commands.
 Enter a Fully Qualified Image Name (FQIN) when using a private container registry.
+This is optional for stages that use Harness Cloud build infrastructure.
    5. **Language**: Select the source code language to build.
    6. **Build Tool**: Select the build automation tool.
 Supported tools vary by **Language**.
 For example, Harness supports [Bazel](https://bazel.build/), [Maven](https://maven.apache.org/), and [Gradle](https://gradle.org/) for **Java** and [NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/) and [Nunit](https://nunit.org/) for **.NET:** .
    7. **Build Arguments**: Input the [arguments](../../ci-technical-reference/configure-run-tests-step-settings.md) for the build tool.
 These are used as input for the chosen build tool.
    8. **Test Report Paths**: Input one or more test report paths.
 4. Expand **Additional Configuration** and complete these fields:
    1. **Packages**: Leave blank or provide a comma-separated list of source code package prefixes, such as `com.company., io.company.migrations`.
-If blank, Harness auto-detects the package.
+If blank, Harness auto-detects the packages.
    2. **Test Annotations**: Provide a comma-separated list of test annotations used in unit testing.
 Any method with a specified annotation is treated as a test method.
 The defaults are: `org.junit.Test, org.junit.jupiter.api.Test, org.testing.annotations.Test`
-   3. **Namespaces**: For .NET C# only, supply a comma-separated list of namespaces prefixes that you want to test.
+   3. **Namespaces**: For .NET C# only, supply a comma-separated list of namespace prefixes that you want to test.
 1. Select **Apply Changes** to save the step settings, and then select **Save** to save the pipeline.

 ![](./static/set-up-test-intelligence-02.png)